 Breakfast, Lunch, Dinner

 The day marks the end of the trek.
 Leaving Namche Bazaar, you’ll begin retracing your path along the Dudh Koshi River towards Lukla.
-The scenic trek goes past few suspension bridges and forested ridges towards Monjo.
+The scenic trek goes past a few suspension bridges and forested ridges towards Monjo.
 After exiting Sagarmatha National Park, you’ll begin climbing down the stone steps towards Phakding.
 You can enjoy your lunch at Phakding before climbing down to Lukla.
 Overnight in Lukla.

 Day 16